 6. Create and repeat a new habit

-Sometimes, the smallest shifts create the biggest results.
+Sometimes, the smallest shifts create the biggest results in our ability to focus

-By actually doing something new over and over again, your brain wires new pathways that help you create incremental improvements.
+By actually doing something new over and over again, your brain wires new pathways that help you improve mental focus and create incremental improvements.

 If you want to start meditating the key is to stay with it, not to break the chain.